David-OConnor/pyflow/README.md

 and it requires modifying the state of the terminal for each project, each time you use it, which you may find inconvenient or inelegant.

-If you're satisified with an existing flow, there may be no reason to change, but I think we can do better.
-This is especially relevant for new Python users who haven't groked venvs, or are unaware of the hazards of working with a system Python.
+I think we can do better.
+This is especially relevant for new Python users who don't understand venvs, or are unaware of the hazards of working with a system Python.

-`Pipenv` improves the workflow by automating environment use, and allowing reproducable dependency resolution. `Poetry` improves upon `Pipenv's` API, speed, and dependency resolution, as well as improving the packaging and distributing process by using a consolidating project config.
-Both are sensitive to the Python environment used to run them.
-This tool attempts to improve upon both in the areas listed in the section above.
-Its goal is to be as intuitive as possible.
+`Pipenv` improves the workflow by automating environment use, and allowing reproducable dependency graphs. `Poetry` improves upon `Pipenv's` API, speed, and dependency resolution, as well as improving the packaging and distributing process by using a consolidating project config.
+Both are sensitive to the Python environment used to run them, and won't work correctly if it's not as expected.

 `Conda` addresses these problems elegantly, but maintains a separate repository of binaries from `PyPi`.
 If all packages you need are available on `Conda`, it may be the best solution.
 If not, it requires falling back to `Pip`, which means using two separate package managers.

-When building and deploying packages, a set of degenerate files are traditionally used: `setup.py`, `setup.cfg`, `requirements.txt` and `MANIFEST.in`.
+When building and deploying packages, a set of overlapping files are traditionally used: `setup.py`, `setup.cfg`, `requirements.txt` and `MANIFEST.in`.
 We use `pyproject.toml` as the single-source of project info required to build and publish.